Moving the world

 The single most important determinant of well-being is behaviour

 Threats to planetary and personal well-being share much in common as the outcome of long term, largely invisible, systemic and complex factors.
-In both cases the cause lies largely with our own behaviours1Determinants of Health, Science Direct and our capacity to recognise their relative dysfunction and take responsibility for them.
+In both cases the cause lies largely with our own behaviours and our capacity to recognise their relative dysfunction and take responsibility for them.

 Whilst we all start in life with varying degrees of capability and relative vantage, we all share in common a responsibility for our own life.
 Where we start from will affect our immediate opportunities, but regardless of this the only person who can transform a possibility offered or support received into better personal outcomes is ourselves.